 Moving to a larger studio space has encouraged a freer and more expressive painting style.
 I have been experimenting with bigger surfaces, with wax and other grounds, working on many pieces at one time.
 This has allowed themes and processes to bubble and evolve, leading to a deeper exploration of thoughts and ideas.

-I work from sketches and photographs mainly made in gardens.
-Back in my studio I use inks, oils, wax and drawing media to build layers of texture, mark and colour.
+I work from sketches and photographs then, back in my studio I use inks, oils, wax and drawing media to build layers of texture, mark and colour.
 Sometimes I remove entire sections of work to reveal the ghost of those marks, only to then work into them again.

 My studio in an old mews workshop, making it beautifully cool in the summer months but ice cold in winter, so I paint the memories and experiences of the previous warmer months.
 It's as if I'm trying to conjour summer sunshine with paint.

 Exploring the tick-tock of existence is my starting point when painting.
 I am inspired by our natural surroundings, seasonal changes and how this cycle both generates and recalls sensations and memories.

 Attempting to capture this sense of something to do with humanity using coloured substances applied to a surface is compulsive and the flirt with that elusive creative magic is addictive.

 Time has lately been spent in gardens and beside lakes and exploring rock pools, drinking in the reflections and refractions and generating momentum for a new body of work.
 These evolving pieces are about shards of sunlight and snippets of blue skies between the tangle of growth; the above and the underneath; reflected and shaded; the crystal clear and the murkier, more confusing things.